• Skip to primary navigation

 1. What is your culture here like?

-In an interview, one of the first questions to ask should be about the company’s culture.
+In an interview, one of the first questions should be about the company’s culture.
 This shows interest in their values and working environment, which will help you better understand what you can bring to the role.

 2. What is the management style like?